Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 Buyer’s Guide – Choosing the Best Way To Cut Cement Board

-Whether you’ve decided to use a hand tool or a power tool, keep in mind when purchasing that carbide-tipped blades are best for cutting cement board.
+Whether you’ve decided to use a hand tool or a power tool, keep in mind when purchasing that carbide-tipped blades are best for cutting cement boards.
 Also, consider where you’ll be cutting and how much dust will be manageable for the area.
-If you’ll be near windows or open doors, go with the lowest dust-emitting tool available (the scoring tool wins here for both low dust and efficiency).
-If you can easily manage the clean-up, a circular saw will speed up your project nicely.
-If you’re tiling a bathroom, you’ll probably need a jigsaw to get good curvature in your cuts or for circular openings around pipes or toilets.
-Often using a scoring tool for straight edges and a jigsaw for the rest is a perfect setup.
-Again, make sure you’ve got goggles and a respirator (we recommend a Concrete Dust Respirator Kit) before you start cutting.
+If you’ll be near windows or open doors, use the lowest dust-emitting tool available (the scoring tool wins for minimal dust and efficiency).

 Conclusion